-11.76 Special Permits
+11.6 Special Permits

-- Unless otherwise specified in the Table of Uses (Article 5), the Planning Board will act as the Special Permit Granting Authority.
-In this capacity it may, subject to the procedures, standards, and limitations hereinafter set out, hear, review, and finally decide special permit applications required by this Code.
-Where the Zoning Board of Appeals is the Special Permit Granting Authority it will follow the same rules and procedures of this Section. - All applications for a special permit shall comply with all standards imposed by the particular provision of this Code, unless the Planning Board may waive the standard, authorizing such use.
+- 1. Unless otherwise specified in the Table of Uses (Article 5), the Planning Board will act as the Special Permit Granting Authority.
+In this capacity it may, subject to the procedures, standards, and limitations hereinafter set out, hear, review, and finally decide special permit applications required by this Code. - 2.
+All applications for a special permit shall comply with all standards imposed by the particular provision of this Code, unless the Planning Board may waive the standard, authorizing such use.

-The special permit procedure is intended to provide a means to establish those uses having some special impact or uniqueness which requires a careful review of their location, design, configuration, and special impact to determine, against fixed standards, the appropriateness of permitting their establishment on any given site.
+The special permit procedure is intended to provide a means to establish those uses having some special impact or uniqueness which requires a careful review of their location, design, configuration, and special impact to determine the appropriateness of permitting their establishment on any given site.
 They are uses that may or may not be appropriate in a particular location depending on a weighing of the public need and benefit against the local impact and effect.